alcantara2575/CRUDfiredevs/README.md

 * In request body should by all data for new entry.

 ### PUT
-* Used for update data for a existed student.
+* Used for update data for a existed student or group.
 * In request body should insert all updated data.

 ### DELETE
-* Used for remove all entry of a student with specific id.
+* Used for remove all entry of a student or group with specific id.